uwePhillPhelps/IAP-2024/Tutorials/Part 1/2 - Variables and IO.md

 ## Exercise 1: Basic input
-Copy the following code into your run loop.
+Copy the following code into your run function.

 ```cpp
 void IAP::run ()